 Location: Te Ruakanakana/Lake Elterwater catchment, within the Flaxbourne catchment, eastern Marlborough

-Our June 2025 report (BEC01-24032-01) combined the landowner conversations with high-resolution LiDAR-derived digital elevation models and aerial imagery to build a suite of bespoke geospatial layers – fine-resolution slope, land cover classified from over 200 training samples, overland flow paths, waterway lines, watersheds, and subcatchment boundaries adjusted to reflect the moderating influence of the catchment’s four large irrigation reservoirs on downstream sediment transport.
-A Relative Elevation Model derived from the LiDAR, alongside digitised topographic maps from 1939 to 2019, allowed us to detect paleochannels and historical lake-edge geometry that informed the analysis.
-The work delineated 28 subcatchments and 324.8 km of flow paths – over a tenfold increase on the data layers previously available – and produced a reservoir-aware erosion-risk matrix that flagged subcatchments 1 and 20 as the highest priority for intervention after the moderating effect of the reservoirs was accounted for.
+Our June 2025 report combined knowledge gained from a site visit and landowner conversations with high-resolution LiDAR-derived digital elevation models and aerial imagery to build a suite of bespoke geospatial layers – fine-resolution slope, land cover class based on high resolution RGB imagery and refined via over 200 test runs, overland flow paths, waterway lines, watersheds, and subcatchment boundaries adjusted for the moderating influence of the catchment’s four large irrigation reservoirs.
+A relative elevation model derived from LiDAR, alongside digitised topographic maps from 1939–2019, allowed us to detect paleochannels and historical lake-edge geometry that further informed the analysis.
+The work delineated 28 subcatchments and 324.8 km of flow paths (over a tenfold increase on previously available data), and produced a reservoir-aware erosion-risk matrix that rated subcatchments on a multi-scale risk matrix.
 The methodology was deliberately designed to be replicable across other data-limited catchments.

-From that base, the report sets out a suite of targeted mitigation options developed alongside the landowner site visits – maximising the sediment and nutrient retention function of the four large irrigation reservoirs through rāupo (Typha orientalis) plantings on their banks and lineal seepage wetlands in the flat ephemeral channels downstream, retrofitting small-scale sediment traps and planted micro-wetlands into existing culverts, and restoring a meandering channel and head-of-lake wetland that would add at least 650 m of channel based on the pre-1970s topographic geometry (with proximity to the newly opened Whale Trail unlocking eco-tourism, biodiversity-credit and potential future carbon-credit co-benefits for landowners).
-Targeted cut-face erosion control draws directly on EOS Ecology’s own Port Hills Christchurch trials – Flexterra HP-FGM hydromulch with silver tussock (Poa cita) and NZ ice plant (Disphyma australe) – and the existing good land-management practices already in the catchment are explicitly recognised.
-We also designed a three-tier event-based water-quality monitoring framework, anchored on a primary site at subcatchment 17b (the main inlet, draining 66% of the catchment) and built around telemetered autosamplers measuring nitrate-N, dissolved reactive phosphorus and turbidity calibrated to suspended-sediment concentration – the regime that actually captures the storm-driven pulses that mobilise pallic soils.
-Together, these outputs give the Restoration Group and the landowners on the ground a scientifically robust, spatially explicit roadmap for prioritising interventions and building out a Catchment Management Plan.
+Following the subcatchment risk ranking, the report sets out a suite of targeted mitigation options developed alongside the landowner site visits, maximising the sediment and nutrient retention function of the four large irrigation reservoirs through rāupo plantings and lineal seepage wetlands downstream, retrofitting small-scale sediment traps and planted micro-wetlands at existing choke points, and restoring a meandering channel and head-of-lake wetland that would add at least 650 m of channel.
+Targeted cut-face erosion control options draws directly on EOS Ecology’s own Port Hills Christchurch trials.
+We also designed a three-tier event-based water quality monitoring framework anchored on a primary site and supplementary sites, and built around telemetered autosamplers to capture storm-driven pulses that mobilise pallic soils in otherwise intermittently flowing waterways.
+Together, these outputs give the restoration group and the landowners on the ground a scientifically robust, spatially explicit roadmap for prioritising interventions and building out a Catchment Management Plan.